- 1 quarter-recipe (180 g, about 6.3 ounces) of Doughm00se Pizza Crust

 - Cut a small slit in the top of the calzone.

-- Brush lightly with olive oil as soon as the calzone comes out of the oven.
+- If desired, brush lightly with olive oil as soon as the calzone comes out of the oven.
+This tastes good, but tends to soften the top crust.

 22 December 2022: Our initial attempt followed this recipe from Italian Food Forever.
 We weren’t planning on using spinach or any ingredients other than ricotta and mozzarella, but it gave us a starting point for how much dough and cheese to use, and time and temperature for baking.
 This time we used Polly-O ricotta, which was much too wet for this application.
 We mixed all of the cheeses together.
 We also used an egg wash for the top and to seal the seam, both of which we think are unnecessary.